 3. Cover, and refrigerate (for up to a day).

-4. In the bowl of a food processor fitted with a steel blade, puree the onion, garlic, ginger and cumin seeds.
+4. In the bowl of a food processor fitted with a steel blade, finely chop the onion, garlic, ginger and cumin seeds.

 5. In a large pan over medium heat, melt the butter in the oil until it starts to foam.
 Add the onion mixture, and cook, stirring frequently, until translucent.
 Cook until the onions start to brown.